Staghorn Sumac (Rhus typhina)

 Form and Lifespan of Staghorn Sumac

-This plant forms a multi-stemmed structure with an umbrella-like crown.
-Staghorn Sumac can live for decades, often forming small colonies through natural suckering.
+Staghorn Sumac forms a multi-stemmed structure with an umbrella-like crown.
+With proper conditions, it can live for decades and often spreads naturally by suckering, forming small colonies.

 Growth Stages of Staghorn Sumac

-- Years 2-3: Quick height gain and early branching
+• Years 2–3: Rapid height gain and early branching

-- Maturity: Full spread, deep green summer foliage, and vivid fall coloration
+• Maturity: Full spread, deep green summer foliage, and vivid fall color

 Why Staghorn Sumac Is Easy to Maintain

-- Thrives even in rocky or poor soil conditions
+• Thrives even in rocky or nutrient-poor soil

-Its toughness makes it a great option for low-maintenance landscapes.
+Its toughness makes it ideal for low-maintenance landscapes.

 Simple Care Guidelines for Staghorn Sumac

-Plant in full sun for the boldest color.
-Mulch around the base to maintain moisture and suppress weeds.
+Plant in full sun for the boldest foliage color.
+Mulch around the base to conserve moisture and suppress weeds.

 How to Plant a Staghorn Sumac

 Dig a hole twice as wide as the root ball.
-Set the plant with the top of the root system level with the soil line, then backfill and water thoroughly.
-This method works well for small containers and sumac seedlings alike.
+Set the plant so the top of the root system is level with the soil surface, backfill gently, and water thoroughly.
+This method works well for both container-grown plants and sumac seedlings.

 Watering Instructions